 Problem: Your resolve waivered—True strategic planning sometimes comes in the budgeting phase.
 You may have great ideas and strategies but if you don’t commit the dollars to the plan then don’t expect the plan to work.

-smoker, sometimes the best outcome from strategic planning isn’t necessarily greater insight but greater resolve.
+Solution: Allocate proper resources—Sometimes the best outcome from strategic planning isn’t necessarily greater insight but greater resolve.
 Review your budget and put the dollars into your top priorities.
 One exercise is to look at the percentages you’ve allocated by major area and see if they align with your strategic priorities.
 For example, some banks and credit unions make improving their brand a top strategy but then the marketing budget only increases one or two percentage points from the previous year.
 That shows you lacked true resolve when it came to your plan.

 Problem: Your circumstances trumped you—You control many of the problems listed above.
 However, there are times when issues beyond your control arise.
 Key employees leave, the economy in your area suffers, or one of your major partners suffers layoffs.